-The Cycling Master Plan 2009 (Shifting Gears) was reviewed and updated as part of the TMP Review and Update.
+The Cycling Master Plan 2009 (Shifting Gears) was reviewed and updated as part of the City's Transportation Master Plan update (2018).
 The Cycling Master Plan supports the City's Transportation vision and goals by identifying a well-connected, convenient and safe cycling network.
 The Cycling Master Plan update includes additional cycling infrastructure and an expansion of the multi-use trail system.

-Relative to the study area, the 2009 Cycling Master Plan proposed an extension of a cycling lane at Marion Avenue, Longwood Road south of Main Street, Osler Drive west of Main Street and Whitney Avenue.
-Trail extensions were proposed along Parkside Drive and Main Street connecting Sanders Boulevard.
+Relative to the study area, the most recent cycling plan proposed an extension of a cycling lane at Marion Avenue, Longwood Road south of Main Street, Osler Drive west of Main Street and Whitney Avenue.
+Trail extensions are also proposed along Parkside Drive and Main Street connecting Sanders Boulevard.